-Filing a complaint with the UWC is not a prerequisite to filing a complaint of discrimination with Connecticut’s Commission on Human Rights and Opportunities, the federal Equal Employment Opportunity Commission, the Department of Education’s Office of Civil Rights, or any other state or federal agency, and seeking assistance from the UWC in no way precludes filing a state or federal discrimination complaint.
+Filing a complaint with the UWC is not a prerequisite to filing a complaint of discrimination with Connecticut’s Commission on Human Rights and Opportunities, the federal Equal Employment Opportunity Commission, the U.S. Department of Education’s Office for Civil Rights, or any other state or federal agency, and seeking assistance from the UWC in no way precludes filing a state or federal discrimination complaint.

 2. Service on the UWC

-The UWC consists of about 30 members.
-At least 17 members are drawn from faculty throughout the schools of the University; five are managerial or professional employees; and seven are students, including three students from Yale College and four from the graduate and professional schools.
-The chair is a tenured faculty member.
-The current UWC membership is posted on the Provost’s website.
+The UWC consists of about 30 members drawn from faculty throughout the schools of the University; managerial or professional employees; postdoctoral associates or fellows; and students from Yale College and the graduate and professional schools (“UWC Members”).
+The Chair of the UWC (“UWC Chair”) is a tenured faculty member.
+The current UWC membership is posted on the UWC website.

 2.2.
 Selection of Members

-All UWC members must participate in training.
-In addition, each year, returning UWC members must receive refresher training.
+All UWC Members must participate in training.
+In addition, each year, returning UWC Members must receive refresher training.
 Training topics include discussion of University resources for redress of sexual misconduct; sexual misconduct and equal employment, educational, and professional opportunity; methods of informal resolution; the interaction between University disciplinary processes and criminal processes; responding to retaliation; and other topics suggested by experts from within and outside the University.

 3. Confidentiality and Honesty

-Parties and witnesses are expected to provide truthful information in all phases of a UWC proceeding.
-Failure to do so may result in a recommendation for a more severe penalty or a referral to an appropriate disciplinary authority.
+Parties and witnesses are expected to cooperate in the investigation of matters brought to the UWC.
+Parties and witnesses must provide truthful information in all phases of a UWC proceeding.
+Failure to provide truthful information or any attempt to impede the UWC process may result in a recommendation for a more severe penalty or a referral for discipline.

 6. Requests for Advice and the Resolution of Informal Complaints

-The UWC may offer an informal investigation, mediation, counseling, or other means of resolving the complaint.
-The UWC may also recommend interim measures to support and protect the complainant.
-In all cases, the UWC will inform the individual bringing the complaint that participation in an informal resolution is voluntary and that he or she may end the informal process at any time and either choose to bring a formal complaint or choose not to further pursue the matter through the UWC.
+An individual may ask questions about UWC procedures, request advice (including whether certain behavior constitutes sexual misconduct), or seek resolution of an informal complaint by contacting the UWC Chair or Secretary.
+For the resolution of an informal complaint, the UWC Chair or Secretary will contact a Title IX Coordinator, who may offer an informal investigation, mediation, counseling, or other means of resolving the complaint (note that the University does not allow face-to-face mediation in cases alleging sexual violence).
+The Title IX Coordinator may also provide accommodations and interim measures that are responsive to the party’s needs as appropriate and reasonably available.
+In all cases, the UWC Chair or the Title IX Coordinator will inform the individual bringing the informal complaint that participation in an informal resolution is voluntary and that the individual may end the informal process at any time and choose to bring a formal complaint or choose not to further pursue the matter.
 In some cases (for example allegations of violence), the University may pursue an investigation of sexual misconduct, even if the complainant chooses not to pursue the matter further.

 7. Formal Complaint Process